Last updated on June 8th, 2024

 Another disadvantage of a combi boiler would be if the boiler breaks down, you will be without heating AND hot water until it is repaired.

 If your boiler’s safety device kicks in because of a hot water problem, then you will lose your central heating as well as your hot water.
+Having an electric shower can be helpful in this situation, as it does not use hot water from the combi boiler.

 What size combi boiler you need depends on a few different things.
 The size of your house is one, but more importantly, the amount of hot water draw-offs (hot taps and showers) you have.